rinartha/textMiningFinalProject/README.md

 # textMiningFinalProject

+Tommy (text to predict and summary) AI

-some file cannot be store in this repository
+Some files cannot be stored in this repository
 1. cnn dataset (that can be found in https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning)
 2. roberta pretrained model (you can use google colab file to create one of pretrained model and remember to use gpu environment)
 3. virtual environment that I use in this project